SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 ## Good Result: Short Iterations

-One big benefit of Agile is that people realize that a healthy project has momentum.
+One significant benefit of Agile is that people realize that a healthy project has momentum.
 You can tell if you momentum if things are regularly delivered.

 How can you deliver progress regularly?